 - Described in this section. - Not listed as an exclusion in this section or the General plan exclusions section. - Not beyond any limits in the schedule of benefits. - Medically necessary.
-See the How your plan works Medical necessity and precertification requirements section and the Glossary for more information. - Services that are not prohibited by state or local law.
-See Services not permitted under applicable state or local laws in the General plan exclusions section for greater detail on this exclusion.
+See the How your plan works Medical necessity and precertification requirements section and the Glossary for more information. - Services that are not prohibited by law.
+See Services not permitted by law in the General plan exclusions section for more information.